bluenote-1577/skani/README.md

 **skani** is a software package for calculating average nucleotide identity (ANI) or average amino acid identity (AAI) for metagenomic data. skani is designed for pairs of genomes or MAGs (metagenome-assembled contigs) with > 85% ANI and > 60% AAI and total sequence length > 20kb.

-The main advantages of skani compared to other methods such as FastANI or Mash are
+skani uses an approximate alignment method without base-level alignment by sparse k-mer chaining.
+It is magnitudes faster than BLAST based methods and almost as accurate. skani offers:

 1. **Accurate ANI calculations for similar MAGs**.
-Mash ANI estimates are not accurate when MAGs are even < 90% complete.
+Other methods, such as Mash, give estimates are not accurate when MAGs are < 90% complete.

 2. **Extremely fast**.
 Indexing/sketching is ~ 2.5x faster than Mash, and querying is about 20x faster than FastANI (but slower than Mash).